-This is called a paradigm shift.
-It was a new way of looking at things that worked much better, explained things in a simpler way, and even could predict scientific facts that had not yet been verified or discovered.
+A paradigm shift.
+The new idea that the sun is the center of our planetary system is called a paradigm shift.
+It was a new way of looking at things that worked much better, explained things in a simpler way, and could even predict scientific facts that had not yet been verified or discovered.

 2. The goal.
-Finding diseases, studying them, naming them and hopefully eradicating or “killing” them.
-The technical words used for this process are diagnosing, treating, and prescribing for diseases.
+Finding diseases, studying them, naming them and then eradicating or “killing” them.
+The technical words used for this process are “diagnosing”, “treating”, “prescribing” and “curing” diseases.

 3. Methods of correction.
-Often toxic and invasive methods are used and easily justified to ‘kill’ or destroy every bit of disease.
-This results in many side effects, also called adverse effects and unintended consequences.
+Often toxic and invasive methods are used to find and to ‘kill’ or destroy diseases.
+The toxic and invasive methods often cause “side effects”, also called “adverse effects”.
 These are usually discounted unless they are extremely dangerous.
-Replacement of parts is also done often.

 4. Research.
 Since disease is the focus, more and more diseases are found each year.
 New technology is primarily used to make more diagnoses, earlier diagnoses, and to find more ways to remove disease entities or masses.

 6. Defining of health.
-Health is defined within the allopathic paradigm as the absence of disease or masses in the body.
-In other words, health is defined in a negative way, as not having diseases.
+Health is defined within the allopathic paradigm as the absence of diseases.
+In other words, health is defined in a negative way.

 7. Personnel.
 The use of dangerous and toxic methods requires armies of highly trained, highly paid professionals.

 8. Role of the patient.
 The person is less the focus than the disease entities.
-In part for this reason, often little is asked of the patient.
-In other words, the patient is to be patient and mainly passive.
+Often little is asked of the patient.
+In other words, the patient is to be mainly passive.
 There is little focus on self-responsibility, diet, lifestyle, attitudes and other ways that clients or patients can participate in the healing process.

 The body is viewed as a collection of parts, not primarily as one whole system.
 The old or conventional allopathic paradigm is a method that is often based on studying and treating parts, and not on looking at whole system behaviors.

 1. The passion or focus.
-There is a fascination with the etheric or subtle energetic aspects of the body, and the science of development.
+There is a fascination with the total potential of the body/mind/spirit.
+This includes subtle energetic aspects of the body and an amazing, but poorly understood genetic upgrade process called development.

 2. The goal.
-It is to identify movement or vector patterns, and then figure out how to modify them to restore ideal and balanced functioning of the whole system.
-It is a very dynamic focus.
-There is no focus on naming or giving substance or mass to disease entities.
+It is to identify stress patterns, and then restore ideal and balanced functioning of the whole system.
+There is little to no focus on naming disease entities.
+It is more of a life path than a program.

-For example, research often focuses on finding the best mineral levels and ratios, and the best foods to eat or the best attitudes to hold.
-It also focuses on better ways to recreate ideal whole system behaviors and patterns.
+For example, research focuses on finding the best foods to eat or the best attitudes to hold to balance the whole body system.

 4. Focus on prevention.
-This constant focus on ideals and perfection means that nutritional balancing is extremely prevention oriented.
-If one can align or follow the ideals, then one will be better able regain and maintain optimum health.
+A constant focus on ideals and perfection means that new paradigm is extremely prevention oriented.

 This is closer to the original meaning of the word health, which comes from the same root as the words whole and holy.
 Health is far more than an absence of symptoms.
-It is the natural state and a dynamic ability to cope successfully with one's physical, mental, emotional and spiritual environment.
+It is a dynamic ability to cope successfully with one's physical, mental, emotional and spiritual environment.

 5. Definition of disease.
-In the nutritional balancing paradigm, disease is not an entity.
-It is not a real thing.
-It is simply the absence of health, wholeness or vitality in some way.
-This, also, is much closer to the derivation of the word disease, as dis-ease or lack of ease.
+In the development paradigm, dis-ease is not an entity.
+It is a sign of that the whole system is out of balance.
+Dis-ease is an absence of wholeness or vitality in some way.
+This is much closer to the derivation of the word disease, which is lack of ease.

 QUALITIES OF THE NEW PARADIGM

-Nutritional balancing, in contrast, is far gentler and safer, following the Hippocratic principle of "first do no harm".
-It avoids the use of toxic procedures and toxic drugs.
+The development paradigm is much gentler and safer, following the Hippocratic principle of "first do no harm".

 2. Whole system thinking.
 The focus is on the person, not a body part.
 The body is seen as one integrated system.
 All functions are related to each other.

 3. Highly preventive.
-Sensitive assessment methods such as hair mineral analysis can often detect imbalances in the body long before a disease occurs.
+The tissue mineral test can often detect imbalances in the body long before a disease occurs.
 This is a true science of preventive medicine.
 I see no other way to control health care costs and improve the health of the population.

 4. Encouraging personal responsibility for health.
-Nutritional balancing emphasizes full participation and full responsibility on the part of the patient or client.
-Changes in lifestyle and diet, and procedures such as saunas and coffee enemas daily require and demand self-discipline.
+The development paradigm emphasizes full participation and full responsibility on the part of the patient or client.
+Cooking food and doing procedures such as saunas and coffee enemas daily require and demand self-discipline and some effort.

-Another aspect of responsibility often taught by holistic practitioners is that both health and disease are at some level the creation of the patient.
 The notion that everyone has the power to influence their health replaces the victim mentality - that illnesses and accidents just happen.
-This can lead to blaming oneself , but it need not.
-The attitude of taking responsibility can be very empowering, replacing the futile and energy-wasting attitudes of blame, guilt, anger, fear and self-pity.
+The attitude of taking responsibility is very empowering, replacing the futile and energy-wasting attitudes of blame, guilt, anger, fear and self-pity.

 With the new paradigm, in other words, more of an effort is made to really understand the causes of symptoms, to dispel fear and empower a person.
 This helps activate the body's own restorative powers.

 Therefore, health is never a commodity that can be bought and sold, doled out to the poor, or administered by a government agency.
 All such thinking is incorrect.
 Health is an outcome of understanding ourselves and perfecting our relationships with our surroundings.
-It is up to each person, not some government agency.
+It is up to each person and responsibility for it cannot be turned over to professionals or a government agency.

-10. A more spiritual approach.
-By this I mean that nutritional balancing takes into account metaphysical or non-tangible factors of healing such as the balance of forces in the body called yin and yang.
+8. A more spiritual approach.
+By this I mean that development takes into account metaphysical or non-tangible factors of healing such as the balance of forces in the body called yin and yang.
 Another example is taking into account vitality, which is not a physical factor, exactly, but has to do with energetic qualities within the body.

-For a more technical information about the old and new paradigms of healing, please read Healing Paradigms and the two articles on theory: Theory Of Nutritional Balancing – Part I and Theory Of Nutritional Balancing – Part II, on this website.
+For a more technical information about the old and new paradigms of healing, read Healing Paradigms and the two articles on development science theory: Theory Of Development – Part I and Theory Of Development – Part II, on this website.